atsushiyamadagithub/uclinux-mac-plus/README.md

    The bootloader should set the stack pointer according to the actual Mac Plus memory size, rather than simply using MemTop.

 5. Run uClinux/build.sh to build the notvelleda uClinux kernel.
-6. Build the root filesystem to the EXT2 SCSI disk image.
+6. Run user/buildfs.sh to build the root filesystem to the EXT2 SCSI disk image.
 7. Start MAME:   mame macplus -hard1 rootfs.img -flop1 floppy.img -debug

 Wait for the kernel to boot.